abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

 ![png](week3_files/week3_96_0.png)

-# Let's implement the random walk in a object-oriented method:
+# Let's implement the random walk in a object-oriented framework:

 ### First we need to define few classes:
-First one is the position class which act as our position tracker and have few methods: `move`, `findX`, `findY`, and `distance`
+First one is the `position` class which act as our position tracker and have few methods: `move`, `findX`, `findY`, and `distance`

 ```python